rawitat/gtypist_lessons/programming_quotes.typ

  :letters or any other general symbols; and in fact it might bring out its results in :algebraic notation, were provisions made accordingly.

+*:PHIL_9
+I:Gregory Bateson, "Mind and Nature"
+S:Thirty years ago, we used to ask: Can a computer simulate all processes of logic?
+ :The answer was "yes", but the question was surely wrong.
+We should have asked:
+ :Can logic simulate all sequence of cause and effect?
+And the answer would have been :"no".

+*:PHIL_10
+I:Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking" S:Dividing one number by another is mere computation; knowing what to divide what :is mathematics.

+*:PHIL_11
+I:Rudy Rucker
+S:We're presently in the midst of third intellectual revolution.
+The first came with
+ :Newton: the planets obey physical laws.
+The second came with Darwin: biology obeys :genetic laws.
+In today's third revolution, we're coming to realize that even minds :and societies emerge from interacting laws that can be regarded as computations.
+ :Everything is computation.

+*:PHIL_12
+I:Stephen Wolfram
+S:It's always seemed like a big mystery how nature, seeminly so effortlessly, manages :to produce so much that seems to us so complex.
+Well, I think we found its secret.
+ :It's just sampling what's out there in the computational universe.

+*:PHIL_13
+I:Michael Sipser, "Introduction to The Theory of Computation" S:Theory is relevant to you because it shows you a new, simpler, and more elegant :side of computers, which we normally consider to be complicated machines.
+The best :computer designs are applications are conceived with elegance in mind.
+A theoretical :course can heighten your aesthetic sense and help you build more beautiful systems.

+*:PHIL_14
+I:Abhijit Naskar, "Mission Reality"
+S:Computation is not the same as thought and emulation is not the same as imagination.

+*:PHIL_15
+I:Paul Graham
+S:If you understand McCarthy's eval, you understand more than just a stage in the :history of languages.
+These ideas are still the semantic core of Lisp today.
+ :So studying McCarthy's original paper shows us, in a sense, what Lisp really is.
+ :It's not something that McCarthy designed so much as something he discovered.
+ :It's not intrinsically a language for AI or for rapid prototyping, or any other :task at that level.
+It's what you get (or one thing you get) when you try to :axiomatize computation.

+*:PHIL_16
+I:Laura F. Landweber, "Evolution as Computation", Dimac Workshop, Princeton, Jan 1999 S:It is now plausible at the molecular level to conceive of concerted, non-random :changes in the genome guided by cellular computing networks during episodes of :evolutionary change.
+Thus, just as the genome has come to be seen as a highly :sophisticated information storage system, its evolution has become a matter of :highly sophisticated information processing.

+*:PHIL_17
+I:Jaron Lanier, "Who Owns the Future?"
+S:The reason Maxwell's Demon cannot exist is that it does take resources to perform :an act of discrimination.
+We imagine computation is free, but it never is.
+The very :act of choosing which particle is cold or hot itself becomes an energy drain and a :source of waste heat.
+The principle is also known as "no free lunch".
+ :
+ :We do our best to implement Maxwell's Demon whenever we manipulate reality with our :technologies, but we can never do so perfectly; we certainly can't get ahead of the :game, which is known as entropy.
+All the air conditioners in a city emit heat that :makes the city hotter overall.
+While you can implement what seems to be a Maxwell's :Demon if you don't look too far or too closely, in the big picture you always lose more :than you gain.
+ :
+ :Every bit in computer is a wannabe Maxwell's Demon, separting the state of "one" from :the state of "zero" for a while, at a cost.
+A computer on a network can also act like :a wannabe demon if it tries to sort data from networked people into one or the other :side of some imaginary door, while pretending there is no cost or risk involved.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU